 - Ease: The only work is squeezing the lemons.
 Then you just mix everything together and pour into the molds.

 - Time: 5 minutes to prep, 6 hours to freeze, and that’s it.

 - Yogurt.
 I use nonfat Greek yogurt, but any fat works.
 If you decide to use a flavored yogurt that would pair well with the lemon flavor (maybe strawberry?), you can reduce the honey or agave since the yogurt will be sweetened.
 Start with a couple of teaspoons, then add more to your taste.
 I just went with plain Greek yogurt because I wanted the lemon flavor to be front and center.
 You can certainly use regular yogurt, but does anything really come close to the creamy tartness that is Greek yogurt?

-We’ll use the juice and zest of 1 and 1/2 Sunkist lemons to flavor the popsicles.
-If there is one flavor to define summer, that flavor has got to be lemon.
-(Think: lemonade!)
-But the wonderful part is that lemons are a year-round flavor, so you can enjoy these creamy lemon popsicles even in the dead of winter.
-Who wouldn’t want that?!
+- Now for the lemons.
+We’ll use the juice and zest of 1 and 1/2 lemons to flavor the popsicles.
+If there’s one flavor to define summer, it has to be lemon.
+But the wonderful part is that lemons are a year-round flavor, so you can enjoy these creamy lemon popsicles in winter too.

-To the yogurt and lemon mixture, add a little liquid sweetener.
-In the past week, I’ve tried these with both agave and honey.
+- I’ve tried these with both agave and honey.
 Both get the job done, but I like honey a little better.
-Its flavor pairs perfectly with the tart Greek yogurt and lemon juice.
-You don’t need much at all; just a little sumthin’ sumthin’ to sweeten the pops up.
+The flavor pairs perfectly with the tart Greek yogurt and lemon juice.

 Beat the heat with these ice-cold 4 ingredient creamy lemon popsicles!
 They taste just like ice cream, but are made with lemons and Greek yogurt.